WeTransfer/sqewer/DETAILS.md

     worker = Sqewer::Worker.new(serializer: CustomSerializer.new)

+You can also elect to inherit from the `Worker` class and override some default constructor
+arguments:

+    class CustomWorker < Sqewer::Worker
+      def initialize(**kwargs)
+        super(serializer: CustomSerializer.mnew, ..., **kwargs)
+      end
+    end

-The `Sqewer::CLI` module that you run from the commandline handler application accepts the same options as the `Worker` constructor, so everything stays configurable.
+The `Sqewer::CLI` module that you run from the commandline handler application can be started with your custom Worker of choice:

+    custom_worker = Sqewer::Worker.new(logger: special_logger)
+    Sqewer::CLI.start(custom_worker)

 ## Threads versus processes